How to use the Wealth Triangle

 Notes on the first component:

 Such high-income skills provide you with a reliable set of skills and good income to build a safety net and the means to live a fulfilling life.
 However, there will be a moment when you reach an earning cap.
-If you feel the need to overcome it and provide more to your family and community, it could be time to start a business.
-If that is the case, make sure to have a consistent income and safety net before starting a business venture.
+If you need to overcome it and provide more to your family and community, it could be time to start a business.
+If that is the case, ensure a consistent income and safety net before starting a business venture.

 2) Second component: a Scalable Business